microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/readme.md

 - Challenge 1: **[Extract, transform and load patient data](Student/Challenge01.md)**
    - Deploy Azure API for FHIR service in Azure to ingest/transform patient data into FHIR-based standard format.
    - Auto-generate FHIR-format patient data and load them into the FHIR Server.
-      - API Load:
+      - FHIR patient API load:
          - Generate mock FHIR patient data in a serverless function one at a time
          - Call a FHIR patient API to load them into FHIR Server.
-      - Bulk ingestion:
+      - Bulk Ingestion:
          - Implement the SyntheaTM Patient Generator tool to simulate patient data
          - Copy the patient bundles generated to a Blob storage container called 'fhirimport'
          - Bulk ingestion to FHIR Server will be performed by Azure Function deployed by **[Azure API for FHIR samples](https://github.com/microsoft/fhir-server-samples)**.